Compute similarity metrics between sites based on species composition

 vector or a singlecharacter

-string indicating which metrics to chose (see Details).
+string specifying the metrics to compute (see Details).
 Available options are"abc"

 ,"ABC"